royratcliffe/UICukes101/README.md

 Open your test target's Build Phases.
 Add the `UICukes` target as a Target Dependency.
 Also add `libUICukes.a` as a library to link against.
 You can now press Cmd+U to compile, build, link and launch the test target.
 Tests will run but fail.
 The example test fails by design.
 Delete the boilerplate test code by removing the `-setUp`, `-tearDown` and `-testExample` methods.
 Keep the source files.
 You might find them useful for 'SenTesting' later.

+### Environment Support

+Copy `UICukes/OCCukes/features/support/env.rb` to the `features/support` folder.
+You can also find `env.rb` [online](https://github.com/OCCukes/OCCukes/blob/master/features/support/env.rb).
+This file contains just a little piece of Ruby for synchronising Cucumber with Xcode.